yanglinguan/WeChatBot-House-Finder/document/design.md

     * Use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to extract the urls of the image in the house listing's detail page.
     * Compute the hash of the image urls.
     * Filter out the House Listings whose `image_url_hash` have already existed in database.
+    * Store the House Listings into database and push them into notification queue as well

 Table 1: Client Request